Residual Analyzers

 Residual Chlorine – The available chlorine remaining after the reaction interval and still available to combat the more resistant organisms and to safeguard against any later contamination.

-Free Chlorine – The portion of the total residual chlorine remaining in the chlorinated water or waste at the end of a specified contact period, which will react chemically and biologically as hypochlorous or hypochlorite ion.
+Free Chlorine – The portion of the total residual chlorine remaining in the chlorinated water or waste at the end of a specified contact period, which will react chemically and biologically as hypochlorous or hypochlorite ions.

 Applications typically measuring free chlorine residual include:

-• Municipal Drinking Water
+• Municipal Drinking Water Treatment

 • Cooling Tower